coding-plus-equals-one/meeting-materials-2022-2023/booleans_and_functions/challenges.md

 ## Challenge 1: What's greatest?

-Write a function that takes three numbers as arguments(A, B, and C) and returns the place of the number that is the greatest among the group.
-If A is greatest return "The first", if A and B are equal and greatest return "Multiple are greatest"
+Write a function that takes three numbers as arguments (A, B, and C) and returns the place of the number that is the greatest among the group.
+If A is greatest return "The first", if A and B are equal and greatest return "Multiple are greatest".

 ## Challenge 2: Mini Mad Libs

-Write a function that takes 3 arguments and uses them in place of the words "blue", "fish", and "two" in the rhyme "one fish, two fish, red fish, blue fish"
+Write a function that takes 3 arguments and uses them in place of the words "blue", "fish", and "two" in the rhyme "one fish, two fish, red fish, blue fish".

 ## Challenge 3: In bounds

 Write a function that takes a height and width of a graph and x and y values of a point.
-Return `True` if the x and y values are within the map, if they are off the map, return `False`
+Return `True` if the x and y values are within the map, if they are off the map, return `False`.

 ## Challenge 4: On the map